The start of the year is a perfect time to reassess your portfolio and ensure you’re on track for the retirement you want. Here’s how to do it right.

 Volatile markets can be particularly unsettling for those who are closest to retirement.
+But is it possible to plan for a better retirement even in volatile markets.

 After eight years of markets seeming to do nothing but rise, "seeing the Dow down 600 to 800 points in a single day [as it has been recently] is a new feeling," says Seth Dubrow, a J.P.
 Morgan wealth strategist based in New York.
 "People planning to retire in the near term are concerned that their investments may not sustain them after their working years are over."